yadavgaurav251/ICWASG/README.md

 # ICWASG
 If College Was A Space Game.
-Is a hyper causal game developed in Unity .
+Is a Hyper-causal Game developed in Unity .

 # Screenshot